Static Sample WAV Files

 Is mono or stereo better for testing?

-Mono is usually better for basic signal processing tests as it simplifies the data stream.
-Stereo is preferred for testing spatial effects, channel balance, and phase relationship issues.
+Mono is better for basic signal processing tests — pitch detection, noise reduction, speech recognition — because it simplifies the data stream.
+Stereo is better for testing spatial effects, channel balance, panning, and phase relationships.
+Our samples include both mono and stereo variants at multiple sample rates so you can test both scenarios.